neilrhester/academic-kickstart/content/home/slider.md

   cta_icon = "chart-area"

 [[item]]
-  title = "Race-by-Height Intersectionality" content = "Most research on height suggests that being tall is advantageous for men, making them seem more attractive and intelligent.
+  title = "Race-by-Height Stereotyping" content = "Most research on height suggests that being tall is advantageous for men, making them seem more attractive and intelligent.
 However, this research almost exclusively studied White men.
-For Black men, being tall increases perceptions of threat, which helps explain why tall Black men have been disproportionately stopped by police.</br></br>" align = "center"
+For Black men, being tall increases perceptions of threat as well as the likelihood of being stopped by police.
+This work shows how intersectional stereotyping can be "hidden" when groups are excluded from research.</br></br>" align = "center"

   overlay_color = "#666"  # An HTML color value.